KhiopsML/khiops-doc/docs/setup/pip.md

 === "Ubuntu"

-    You need to download and install the `khiops-core` component and then the python library.
+    You need to download and install the `khiops-core` package and then the python library.
 You can do it using the single following command:
     ``` sh
     CODENAME=$(lsb_release -cs) && \
     TEMP_DEB="$(mktemp)" && \